 - Know that you'll need to pay close attention to street signs.
 The Historic District has numerous one way streets, so it can get confusing.

 - Figure out in advance which attractions have public restrooms and which ones don't, since public restrooms aren't exactly plentiful in the Historic District.
-(FYI: In my Savannah First Timer's Guide, I list restroom info for each of the major attractions, since many of them don't include the info on their websites.)
+(FYI: In my ebook, I made sure to list restroom info for each of the major attractions, since many of them don't include that information on their websites.)

 - Strategically plan where you want to stay prior to booking your hotel!
 River Street and Broughton Street tend to be very busy and close to the action, while a few of the residential areas within the Historic District are more romantic and often better suited for couples.
 Where you choose to stay makes a BIG difference in Savannah.